aws-samples/sample-cap-quant/README.md

 ## Introduction
 Cloud computing platforms have emerged as the foundational paradigm for modern IT infrastructure.
 With their robust global deployment capabilities and centralized operations management, enterprises can confidently pursue worldwide business expansion while substantially reducing operational costs and achieving streamlined infrastructure management.
 Aligned with this transformative trend, quant trading firms as well as private equity firms are increasingly migrating their infrastructure to cloud platforms.

-This repository consolidates best practices from cloud-native quantitative trading institutions, focusing on building research environments and data processing systems on the AWS platform.
+This repo consolidates best practices from cloud-native quantitative trading institutions, focusing on building research environments and data processing systems on the AWS platform.
 It aims to provide valuable references and actionable guidance for industry peers navigating their own cloud transformation journeys.

 ## Quant Trading Context